nodejam/nodejam/README.md

 For production
 ```
 ./compile.sh
 ```
-In production, you should also run fora with monitoring tools such as upstart and monit.
+And run with monitoring tools such as upstart and monit.
 - The services you need to run are app/website/app.js, app/api/app.js
 - Check the sample files upstart-fora-app.conf, upstart-fora-api.conf and monit-fora